Compyl 26.1 Is Live — See What’s New and How GRC Just Got Faster.

 • Visitor information gathered from website cookies

 Companies usually have different retention procedures for each type of data.
-For example, businesses generally store confidential financial documents differently than email communications.
+For example, businesses generally store confidential financial documents differently from email communications.

 A retention policy is a document with two main audiences: company personnel, who need clear guidelines for managing and storing data, and everyday consumers, who need to understand how their data is handled and protected.
 This policy has several different purposes.